Bone wax: History

 A note by Victor Horsley published in the British Medical Journal in 1892 described a formulation of "antiseptic wax" having seven parts beeswax, one part almond oils, and 1% salicylic acid.
 The material was useful for controlling bleeding when pressed into the pores and channels of cut or damaged bone.
 The wax was sterilized by boiling and kept in stoppered bottles.
 This material soon became the standard of care for bleeding control in bone for general orthopedics, craniomaxillofacial surgery, and cardiothoracic surgery, where the sternum is often split longitudinally to provide access to the heart.

 Action

 Ordinary bone wax is effective by virtue of its tamponade action, but is considered to have no active hemostatic properties (i.e. does not activate the blood clotting cascade).
 In addition, bone wax is not soluble in the bodily fluids and thus remains at the site of implantation for long periods of time, if not indefinitely.
 The portion of traditional bone wax that departs the implant site is most likely carried away through the action of the foreign body response and is associated with a low-grade inflammatory response at and near the implant site.
-The residual product can also potentially serve as a nidus for post-operative infection.
+The residual product can also potentially serve as a nidus (breeding site) for post-operative infection.